mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

         and communication structure any organization can attract and retain a millennial workforce on a shoestring budget.
 They might LIKE to play pinball in the break-room but they NEED to be heard and recognized.
-        Disclosure: Alex is a Millennial; Foosball tables and a snack-room is NOT required at hosted workshops.
+        Disclosure: Alex is a Millennial; Foosball tables and a snack-room are NOT required at hosted workshops.
   heading: What Alex Offers
   description: >-